Understanding SwiftUI's TabView

 }

-This keeps examples focused on TabView structure rather than presentation details.
+This keeps examples focused on TabView structure.
 The rainbow gradient makes liquid glass effects more visible in videos.

 Basic Tab Example